diplomacy/diplomacy/docs/information/rules.rst

 Fore more info, see:

-- constructor for class :class:`.Game`
+- class :class:`.Game` about default rules for a game.
+- class :class:`.ServerGame` about default rules for a server game.
 - Remote game creation method in Python client: :meth:`.Channel.create_game`.

 POWER_CHOICE